sysanatos/workshop/README.md

 # workshop
-This is a code beginer's play zone, let's code for fun!
+This is a code beginner's play zone, let's code for fun!